NZBDash/NZBDash/README.md

 Currently there is no installer, so to 'install' the application you will need to build it (Using Visual Studio 2013+) and then set up IIS to look at the output folder.

-## Contributors

-If you have an idea, then please feed free to submit a pull request!